diffblue/aws-training/Goto-Symex-Engine/readme.md

 ## Introduction

-This is a live tutorial on how Goto-symex processes a Goto program.
+This is a live tutorial on how Goto-symex processes a Goto model from an entry point.
 We're going to look at:

 1. Symex target equation (SSA)